BALF: Budgeted Activation-Aware Low-Rank Factorization for Fine-Tuning-Free Model Compression: Rank Allocation Details

 \paragraph{Measuring the cost.} Our allocator makes use of a cost function.
-We refer the reader to \Cref{sec:thorough_decomposition} for the discussion on the cost of regular and factorized layers, both in terms of FLOPs and in terms of the number of parameters.
-It is clear that not all $P$ selections result in a fewer number of parameters or FLOPs.
-Given $P$ and a criterion, we only decompose the layer when we obtain gains in terms of that criterion (e.g., a reduction in FLOPs or parameters); see \Cref{alg:balf_overview}.
-To reflect that in the cost function, we define it as a piecewise linear function, where the first region is monotonically increasing and represents the region where decomposing the layer results in compression, and the second remains constant, denoting that the action of ``keeping rank $P$'' will have the cost of the original layer.
+We refer the reader to \cref{sec:thorough_decomposition} for the discussion on the cost of regular and factorized layers, both in terms of FLOPs and in terms of the number of parameters.
+It is clear that not all $P_l$ selections result in fewer parameters or FLOPs.
+Given $P_l$ and a criterion, we decompose the layer only when we achieve gains in terms of that criterion (e.g., a reduction in FLOPs or parameters); see \cref{alg:balf_overview}.
+To reflect this in the cost function, we define it as a piecewise linear function, where the first region is monotonically increasing and represents the region where decomposing the layer results in compression, and the second remains constant, denoting that the action of ``keeping rank $P_l$'' will have the cost of the original layer.
 Summarizing, we define

 We emphasize that this step is important so as to inform the solver that we will not factorize a layer if it is not beneficial.